Resource theory of unextendibility and non-asymptotic quantum capacity: Pretty strong converse for antidegradable channels

 \end{corollary}

 \begin{proof} Let $\mathcal{N}_{A\rightarrow B}$ be an antidegradable channel, and suppose that $\rho_{RA}$ is a state input to the channel.
 Then the output state $\mathcal{N}_{A\rightarrow B}(\rho_{RA})$ is always a two-extendible state (due to anti-degradability) \cite{M10}.
-As a direct consequence of the third theorem in the main text, the following bound applies to any $(n,M,\varepsilon)$ quantum communication protocol employing $n$ uses of an antidegradable channel $\mathcal{N}$ interleaved by two-extendible channels:
+As a direct consequence of Theorem~\ref{theorem:adaptive-protocols}, the following bound applies to every $(n,M,\varepsilon)$ quantum communication protocol employing $n$ uses of an antidegradable channel $\mathcal{N}$ interleaved by two-extendible channels:

 This follows by setting $k=2$ and noticing that $\sup_{\psi_{RA}} E^{\max}_{k}(R;B)_{\tau}= 0 $, where $\tau_{RB}\coloneqq \mc{N}_{A\to B}(\psi_{RA})$, for such antidegradable channels.
 After some basic algebraic steps, for $\varepsilon < 1/2$, we can rewrite this bound as